i3drobotics/stereo-vision-toolkit/README.md

 ### Phobos control
 Arduino code for controlling Phobos cameras is provided in src/camera/camera_control.
 This is for the serial communication between the arduino and this toolkit.
 See [issue](https://github.com/i3drobotics/stereo-vision-toolkit/issues/54) for more information.

+### Procedure for new development release
+1. Update version numbers in stereo_vision_toolkit.pro, installer.iss, AppcastDev.xml and ReleaseNotesDev.html (**DO NOT PUSH THESE CHANGES YET**).
+Use a or b in version number to denote alpha and beta releases. (e.g. v1.3.1a.8).
+In AppcastDev.xml make sure to also change the version number in the enclosure url.
+2. Update ReleaseNotesDev.html with improvements, bug fixes, and known issues.
+3. Build new version (Make sure to use the build arguments: 'CONFIG+=WITH_VIMBA CONFIG+=DEV_BRANCH CONFIG+=WITH_I3DRSGM')
+4. Create installer using inno setup (right click 'installer.iss' and click 'compile')
+6. Update AppcastDev.xml enclosure length with the file size of the installer
+5. On [GitHub](https://github.com/i3drobotics/stereo-vision-toolkit/releases) create new release
+a.
+Tag should match version number of toolkit (e.g. v1.3.1a.8) and target 'dev' branch.
+  b.
+Title should have the program name and version (e.g. 'Stereo Vision Toolkit v1.3.1a.8')
+  c.
+Description should have the following header:
+  **WARNING: DO NOT USE THIS UNLESS YOU ARE PART OF THE I3DR DEVELOPMENT TEAM**
+  This release is meant for development use only while some new fixes and features are tested.
+  d.
+Description should then list improvements, bug fixes, and known issues (which should match release notes).
+  e.
+Upload stereo toolkit installer
+  f.
+Tick 'This is a pre-release'
+6. Once installer is uploaded to release, push the repository file changes, check the changes have been pushed to the GitHub repository and then publish the release.
+It is important to do this quickly and in the correct order to make sure the updater remains valid.

+### Procedure for new master release
+1. Update version numbers in stereo_vision_toolkit.pro, installer.iss, Appcast.xml and ReleaseNotes.html (**DO NOT PUSH THESE CHANGES YET**).
+In Appcast.xml make sure to also change the version number in the enclosure url.
+2. Update ReleaseNotes.html with improvements, bug fixes, and known issues.
+3. Build new version (Make sure to use the build arguments: 'CONFIG+=WITH_VIMBA CONFIG+=WITH_I3DRSGM')
+4. Create installer using inno setup (right click 'installer.iss' and click 'compile')
+6. Update Appcast.xml enclosure length with the file size of the installer
+5. On [GitHub](https://github.com/i3drobotics/stereo-vision-toolkit/releases) create new release
+a.
+Tag should match version number of toolkit (e.g. v1.3.1) and target 'master' branch.
+  b.
+Title should have the program name and version (e.g. 'Stereo Vision Toolkit v1.3.1')
+  d.
+Description should list improvements, bug fixes, and known issues (which should match release notes).
+  e.
+Upload stereo toolkit installer
+6. Once installer is uploaded to release, push the repository file changes, check the changes have been pushed to the GitHub repository and then publish the release.
+It is important to do this quickly and in the correct order to make sure the updater remains valid.